DANS-KNAW/easy-split-multi-deposit/README.md

   Options:

-  -s, --staging-dir  <arg>   A directory in which the deposit directories are created, after which they will
-                             be moved to the 'output-deposit-dir'.
-If not specified, the value of 'staging-dir' in 'application.properties' is used. (default = data/staging) --help                 Show help message
+          --help      Show help message
           --version   Show version of this program

+    Subcommand: run-service - Starts the EASY Split Multi Deposit as a daemon that services HTTP requests --help   Show help message
+    ---

+    Subcommand: ingest - Splits a Multi-Deposit into several deposit directories for subsequent ingest into the archive -s, --staging-dir  <arg>   A directory in which the deposit directories are created, after which they will be moved to the 'output-deposit-dir'.
+If not specified, the value
+                                 of 'staging-dir' in 'application.properties' is
+                                 used.
+          --validate             With this argument included, the input will only be validated, but not converted
+          --help                 Show help message

      trailing arguments:
-    multi-deposit-dir (required)    Directory containing the Submission Information Package to process.
+      multi-deposit-dir (required)    Directory containing the Submission
+                                      Information Package to process.
 This must be a valid path to a directory containing a file named 'instructions.csv' in RFC4180 format.
       output-deposit-dir (required)   A directory to which the deposit directories are moved after the staging has been completed successfully.
-The deposit directory layout is described in the easy-sword2 documentation
+The deposit directory layout is
+                                      described in the easy-sword2 documentation
       datamanager (required)          The username (id) of the datamanger (archivist) performing this deposit
+    ---
 ```